-Soil samples are priced at $7.00 per sample payable by cash or check.
+Soil samples are priced at $8.00 per sample payable by cash, check, or credit card.
 One sandwich bag full of soil free of rocks, and twigs, etc. is needed for each separate area.
 The sample that is submitted should be made up of several random samples taken across the area.
 Take the sample approximately 6" deep for a garden and an approximate depth of 4" for a lawn.
 Mix all of the random samples in a bucket and fill one sandwich bag full from that collective sample.
 Samples must be delivered to the Extension Office.
 Testing may take up to 10-14 days.
 We will mail you the results via U.S. Post Office or e-mail.
 Please contact our office with any questions about this procedure.

 In an effort to provide services during non-business hours, we accept soil samples utilizing our soil and water sample exchange box located by our front door.
 This box contains all the necessary sampling information and supplies needed for a simple exchange.
 Fill out soil bag and payment submission slip with name, address, telephone number, email address and which crop you are trying to grow (such as vegetable garden, type of grass, type of tree, etc.).
 We can test each sample for up to 5 different crops.
 If you have more than one sample, identify each sample differently.
 Leave sample(s) in box and place payment in the small drop box located on the wall by the door.